SomeWeekendReading/someweekendreading.github.io/_posts/2026-08-04-doj-smackdowns.md

 sentences, so this is worth knowing.

 Let $p$ denote the unknown probability of success of the DoJ in lawsuits to get control of state voter registration.
-Then, being charitably unbiased, we can say we know nothing of the value of $p$ before seeing some examples.
+Then, being charitably unbiased, we can posit that we know nothing of the value of $p$ before seeing some examples.
 We would say, as Bayesians, that it has an uninformative prior like a uniform distribution on [0, 1]: